Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 (The giant ferris wheel hosts theatrical performances)

-And, to add a sweet touch to my selection of highlights…we have Strauss ice cream and had a Strauss ice cream week from April 28th to May 4th.
+- To add a sweet touch to my selection of highlights…we could enjoy Strauss ice cream (and had a Strauss ice cream week from April 28th to May 4th)

 (Strauss film competition; press photo © Vienna Shorts)